- Created by Maffioletti Sergio (ID), last modified by Coman Schmid Diana Elena (ID) on Jun 06, 2023

 Once the LeoMed user account has been set up and the user has configured the two-factor authentication (2FA), users are ready to access Leonhard Med either via remote desktop (via a web browser) or ssh (via the command line).
 Users enter the LeoMed platform on a login node.
 It serves as a jumping-off point for all services available on LeoMed, such as storage, the compute cluster, or locally hosted web services.

 Data transfer and storage

-Confidential as well as non-confidential data can be transferred to LeoMed.
+Sensitive data (strictly confidential and confidential) as well as non-confidential data can be transferred to LeoMed.
 Non-confidential data can be transferred on the user level.
-Confidential data must be encrypted before transfer and can be transferred via the BioMedIT process, or in a user-driven way.
+Strictly confidential and confidential data must be encrypted before transfer and can be transferred via the BioMedIT process, or in a user-driven way.

-Users can store smaller, non-confidential data (such as analysis scripts) in their home directory and large amounts of confidential research data in a project directory.
+Users can store smaller, non-confidential data (such as analysis scripts) in their home directory and large amounts of Strictly confidential and confidential data research data in a project directory.

 Software and compute